Xeverous/the_website/website/pages/cpp/tutorials/beginner/03_control_flow/02_if/index.rst

 .. admonition:: tip
     :class: tip

     If the code on any branch of :cch:`if` has more than 1 line (e.g. very long statement that has been split to 2 lines or a 1-line statement + 1-line comment) **always use braces, even if you can skip them**.
 Reason: code readability.
+In other words, be consistent - apply braces to both branches or none.

 Some projects take the rule even further and always require braces, even for simplest and shortest 1-line statements - the argument for it is safety as braces prevent situations like this: